root-foundation/root/README.md

 Hope is often a self-fulfilling prophecy.
 An artist who instills genuine hope that we _can_ solve our problems *materially* improves our trajectory.

-Importantly, rootnet keeps hope grounded.
+Importantly, RootNet keeps hope grounded.
 If hope doesn’t translate into actual value creation, the NetworkToken won’t respond, and the market will correct.
 As long as we continue to translate hope into actual value, actions that instill hope will be tangibly valued because they increase our collective (and therefore individual) wealth.
 And so, users will allocate resources to such efforts by investing in the tokens of the individuals, collectives, and expressions that generate hope.

 ## Solution

-Let's see how to *implement* rootnet.
+Let's see how to *implement* RootNet.

-Recall: rootnet is based on a single primitive — *the token* — that represents *potential*, that can be assigned to an individual ([*personal token*](#personal-token)), collective ([*network token*](#networktoken)), or expression (*company token*, etc.).
-Each user on rootnet is assigned a *personal token*.
+Recall: RootNet is based on a single primitive — *the token* — that represents *potential*, that can be assigned to an individual ([*personal token*](#personal-token)), collective ([*network token*](#networktoken)), or expression (*company token*, etc.).
+Each user on RootNet is assigned a *personal token*.

-Rootnet is built on a decentralized blockchain Ledger that contains all of the tokens in the network, including the [NetworkToken](#networktoken) that represents the potential of the *entire* network.
+RootNet is built on a decentralized blockchain Ledger that contains all of the tokens in the network, including the [NetworkToken](#networktoken) that represents the potential of the *entire* network.
 This technical "core" is developed and controlled by a non-profit organization — *RootFoundation*.

-Entities (such as companies) will be able to operate on top of Rootnet to enable a wide range of products and services built on tokens, while adhering to the *policies* of rootnet that determine how entities must engage with the Ledger.
+Entities (such as companies) will be able to operate on top of RootNet to enable a wide range of products and services built on tokens, while adhering to the *policies* of RootNet that determine how entities must engage with the Ledger.

 Initially, RootFoundation will determine these policies.
-Over time, control over these policies, and more broadly *all* of rootnet's functions and evolution, will be progressively decentralized so that *users* will own, control and shape rootnet.
+Over time, control over these policies, and more broadly *all* of RootNet's functions and evolution, will be progressively decentralized so that *users* will own, control and shape RootNet.
 If during this progressive decentralization RootFoundation fails to live up to what users want, anyone can *fork* the ledger, issue a new NetworkToken and continue onwards.

 <img src="foundation/assets/system-architecture.png" width="600" />